apache/zeppelin/docs/interpreter/python.md

 If you already install anaconda, then you just need to install `grpcio` as Jupyter is already included in anaconda.

-Besides the basic function of python interpreter.
-You can use all the IPython advanced features as you use it in Jupyter Notebook.
+In addition to all basic functions of the python interpreter, you can use all the IPython advanced features as you use it in Jupyter Notebook.

 e.g.